KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_flux_leaf_disk_OM_7jul2014_metadata.md

 * a 10 mm (#5) cork borer was used to cut a single leaf disk from each leaf, avoiding major veins

+* 20 leaf discs were placed into a BOD bottle with sediment from LPP on 9 June 2014 and then incubated until 24 June 2014

-* each disk was placed in a pre-weighed crucible and dried at 50 dC, then ashed at 550 dC
+* 12 leaf discs from each BOD bottle were placed in a pre-weighed crucible and dried at 50 dC, then ashed at 550 dC

 * Note: BOD bottle #10 had a 3-4 instar Chironominae in it.
 We only recovered 17 leaf disks so the crucible #10 only had 9 leaf disks.
 Some leaf disks were almost completely skeletonized and others had chunks taken from them.